 Hope.
 All these years.
 As Madiba said.
 I listened.

 But what is hope?
-A bunch of crap.
 A traitor.
 Scheming.
-A lier.
+The Serpent.

 All these years I have hoped.
 Hoped that the government was telling the truth.
 “The doors of education shall be opened!” they proclaimed.
 “Education for all!”.
 Donderse lies.
 Hulle lieg!